EthanNorton/SWEskills/README.md

 - **Community and Forums**:
   - **MSDS**: Grow close with classmates and understand how to apply and improve this understanding to future workflows.
-  - **Reddit**: Subreddits like r/programming and r/cscareerquestions often have discussions about best practices and learning resources.
+  - **Youtube Videos**: Explore different topics through Podcasts and YouTube about growth opportunities, and new topics.
-  - **Meetups and Conferences**: Attend local meetups, webinars, and conferences to learn from industry experts and network with other professionals.
+  - **Chat with current friends**: Collaborate with current network and share updates of things I'm learning, chat with what I'm up to, topics I'm enjoying learning.